olaservo/olaservo.github.io/_posts/2025-04-18-Using-MCP-to-inform-models-about-MCP.md

 - Querying a dedicated external knowledge database
 - Using a tool to search the web

-Both of these can work well for augmenting a model's knowledge, but might not be the most convenient or precise option in all scenarios.
+Both of these can work well for augmenting a model's knowledge, but might not be the most convenient or appropriate option in all scenarios.

 For example: since these resources should easily fit within a model's context window, using a more complex knowledge database or RAG solution is not really necessary unless you need to compare documents to other documents, or do more complex types of querying.